zeuxisoo/tools-hofbot/README.md

     cp settings.json.example settings.json

-Edit the default settings like login name, password, attack time settings and so on
+Edit the default settings like url endpoint, login name, password, attack time settings and so on

     nano settings.json